halfak/are-the-bots-really-fighting/README.md

 ```
 Jupyter Notebooks >=4.0 for running notebooks, with the [IRKernel](https://github.com/IRkernel/IRkernel) for the R notebooks.

-### Docker container
+### Computational environment
-Alternatively, use the `Dockerfile` to create a Docker container with all the prerequsites to run the analyses.
+The `requirements.txt` file contains the packages and versions used to run the analyses.

 ## Datasets